 Why do we eat?
-We all know why we should be eating: to supply our bodies with plenty of energy to get through the day; to get nutrients like vitamins, minerals, antioxidants, and phytochemicals which help us to stay healthy and free of disease; and to get useful carbohydrates, proteins, and fats—all of which contribute to running our bodies properly and maintaining good health.
+We all know why we should be eating: to supply our bodies with plenty of energy to get through the day; to get nutrients like vitamins, minerals, antioxidants and phytochemicals, which help us to stay healthy and free of disease; and to get useful carbohydrates, proteins and fats—all of which contribute to running our bodies properly and maintaining good health.

+But sometimes we can all be guilty of eating for other reasons, including celebrations, boredom or just because we enjoy it.
 Other times, we let our emotions take over.
-When we’re stressed out, sad, angry, or lonely, we oftentimes turn to food to comfort us.
+When we’re stressed out, sad, angry or lonely, we often turn to food for comfort.
 Even starting (and staying on) a new diet can be stressful, especially when emotions creep in.